You can have it both Ways – Centralized and Decentralized People Data Insight

 Times have changed.
 And the modern technology available today allows – indeed, warrants – a completely new mindset from what many still cling to when it comes to organizational transformation around the HR function and the analysis of the people data collected by the organization.

 Take a large, dispersed organization with decentralized control.
-It varies, but in many of these large enterprises, the individual organizational units have their own hiring authorities, recruitment processes, performance management structures, performance review processes and reporting standards.
+It varies, but in many of these large enterprises, the individual organizational units have their own hiring authorities, recruitment processes, performance management structures, performance review processes, and reporting standards.
 All these differences in the way of doing business may have grown innocently enough.
 The organizational units may have grown significantly over the years for one or more of a variety of reasons.
 Missions may have expanded or contracted.
-But whatever the reason, the organization finds itself in a position with multiple touch points, multiple processes and multiple reports, none of which line up from a top level down.
-Making matter worse, each organizational unit may have invested their own funds on customized technology in the past; with their own money spent on a tailored solution, they often feel even more entitled to continue doing things exactly as they have always been done and have no desire to alter procedures.
+But whatever the reason, the organization finds itself in a position with multiple touchpoints, multiple processes, and multiple reports, none of which line up from a top-level down.
+Making matters worse, each organizational unit may have invested their own funds on customized technology in the past; with their own money spent on a tailored solution, they often feel even more entitled to continue doing things exactly as they have always been done and have no desire to alter procedures.